thawn/ttmp32gme/README.md

 # ttmp32gme
-a tool to create tiptoi gme files from mp3 files.
+a platform independent tool (similar to the [windows tool ttaudio](https://github.com/sidiandi/ttaudio) ) to create tiptoi gme files from mp3 files.
 Also creates a printable sheet to play the music.

 ## Features
 * convert music/audiobook albums from mp3 to gme format playable with the tiptoi pen using [tttool](http://tttool.entropia.de/).